verdaccio/website/website/translated_docs/sr-CS/notifications.md

 title: "Notifikacije"
 ---

-Notifikacije su zamišljene da se koriste sa Slack's Incoming webhooks, ali takođe isporučuju simple payload do bilo koje endpoint.
-Trenutno je aktivno jedino za `npm publish` komandu.
+Notify was built primarily to use with Slack's Incoming webhooks, but will also deliver a simple payload to any endpoint.
+This is currently only active for the `npm publish` command.

 ## Korišćenje